 A cruise can be a great option for frugal vacationers.
 Not only can cruisers sail to exotic locales, sampling the culture and cuisine, but they can also enjoy a wide array of onboard activities, from swimming to rock climbing.

 But, that doesn’t mean cruising is inexpensive.
-Cruisers spent an average of about $1,425 per person on their trip, according to a 2016 annual report by Carnival Cruise Line, and that amount doesn’t even include airfare.
+Cruisers spend an average of $1,350-$1,950 on a five-day cruise, according to Cruzely.com.
 Onboard amenities like spa treatments, exclusive restaurants and alcoholic drinks can destroy your vacation budget, too.
 GOBankingRates spoke to travel experts for tips on saving on your next cruise.

 1. Book Far in Advance

 One of the best ways to save money on a cruise is to book nine to 18 months before sailing, said Colleen McDaniel, senior executive editor of cruise reviews and information site Cruise Critic.

 “Booking in advance can allow you to not only secure a lower introductory fare, but it also can offer some significant add-on savings, like onboard credit, beverage packages or included gratuity — all of which could save hundreds of dollars,” she said.

 See how planning ahead can help you can enjoy a fall cruise on $100 a day.